thingsboard/thingsboard.github.io/docs/mqtt-broker/user-guide/mqtt-broker.md

 ### MQTT Clients

-An **MQTT client** is any device, application, or service that connects to the broker to send or receive messages.
+An <a href="/products/mqtt-broker/" target="_blank" style="color: inherit; text-decoration: none;">MQTT client</a> is any device, application, or service that connects to the broker to send or receive messages.
 Clients can range from small, resource-constrained IoT sensors to complex enterprise applications.
 Common examples include: